 By todays’ standard, the track might sound a bit monotonous.
 But back then, it opened the doors for many great tunes to follow.
 The top down Rally-X also included a radar that showed the vehicle’s position.

-Sega took a big leap in 1981 as they brought the first racing game to the market that heralded the third-person perspective.
+Sega took a big leap in 1981 as they brought the first racing game to the market which made use of a third-person, over-the-shoulder perspective.
 In Turbo, players saw the entire car from behind.
 This point of view quickly became the standard.

 The cabinet also came with a steering wheel, a gearshift, and an accelerator pedal for maximum realism.
 While the vehicles visually resemble Formula 1 cars, Turbo was neither licensed nor intended to be a simulation.
 The goal of the game was to race against a multitude of cars and stay ahead of at least 30 of them before a timer would expire.
-Cars had several lives that got deducted once they hit an ambulance, for example.
+Cars had several lives that got deducted if they hit, for example, an ambulance.

 Pole Position achieved one of the biggest milestones in the history of racing games: it was based on a real racing circuit (Fuji Speedway in Japan) and was the first to feature a qualifying lap.
 There, drivers of a Formula 1 car had to complete a time trial before advancing to the actual Grand Prix.
 On top of that, Pole Position improved the third person perspective.